POLICY MANUAL OF THE

 f.)
 Maintain a liaison with the Executive Director.

 g.)
 Formulate strategies for improvement of PEPD and submit these plans to NCSS for incorporation in the long-range plan.

 i.)
-Education Committee Chair is to bring discussion before the BOD at the spring meeting about ideas, topics and locations for seminars.
+Education Committee Chair is to bring discussion before the Board of Directors at the Spring Board Meeting about ideas, topics and locations for seminars.
 Directors should be ready to discuss the needs and wants of their chapters and any chapter plans for seminars in the coming year.

 - The Education Committee shall present a proposed budget as part of the NCSS general budget.

 a.)
 Funds and Accounting - All income and expenses from the PEPD activities will be deposited in the NCSS general fund.

 b.)
 Payments to Instructors - It shall be the objective of the Education Committee to present all programs in a professional manner, which requires a professional level of compensation for instruction.
 Education Committee will determine the amount per contact hour to attract and maintain the desired quality of instruction.
 Any instructor not wishing to accept payment may have their fee donated to a place of their choice.
 All instructors are required to sign an appropriate fee and service contract.

 c.)
 Contents of Programs - NCSS will attempt to sponsor programs pertinent to the demonstrated needs of potential attendees.
 These needs are to be determined from questionnaires and input from sources determined by the committee.
 When programs are presented that may be of interest to other professions, they should be contacted and encouraged to attend.